-The following applies to collection and charge-off accounts:
+The following applies to collection and charge-off accounts (excluding medical collection accounts; medical collection accounts are excluded from the below requirements):

 - Past-due accounts (that have not gone to collection) must be brought current. - One Unit Owner-Occupied Primary Residence: - The borrower is not required to pay off outstanding collections or charge-offs regardless of the amount. - Two-to-Four Unit Owner-Occupied Primary Residence and Second Home - If the combined total of collections and charge-offs accounts is greater than \$5,000, the accounts must be paid in full prior to or at closing - Investment Property - Individual accounts greater than or equal to \$250.00 or, if the combined balance of all accounts is greater than \$1000.00, the accounts must be paid in full prior to or at closing.